About Dragons' Den

 Entrepreneurs pitch for investment in the Den from our Dragons, five venture capitalists willing to invest their own money in exchange for equity.

 For series twelve the five Dragons were Duncan Bannatyne, Kelly Hoppen, Deborah Meaden, Peter Jones and Piers Linney.
-In series thirteen, three new Dragons are introduced.
+In series thirteen, three new Dragons were introduced.

 Rules of the Den